Education Hub · Order Proboscidea

 Natural Heat Regulators

-Smaller and rectangular compared to African elephants.
-Dense blood vessels allow the elephant to fan its ears and cool its blood.
+Smaller and rectangular.
+Dense blood vessels allow the elephant to fan its ears and cool its blood temperature.

 Trunk